dermidgen/embedded-bagels-dev/README.md

 ### Build Options

 Build options allow you to specify a target and optionally clean the target.

 There are two optional build targets at this time.

  * `core-image-minimal`
  * `atmel-qt5-demo-image` - *default*

 ```
-./build-yocto.sh [core-image-minimal|atmel-qt5-demo-image] [clean]
+./build-yocto.sh [core-image-minimal|atmel-qt5-demo-image] [clean|superclean]
 ```

+Using the `superclean` option will wipe the build's tmp directory.
+This is a great way to clean up stale images that have been built without loosing the caches of source downloads and build artifacts.

 *Note*
 ```